joshua-Evans-1/terraform-multi-cloud/README.md

 * GCP

 #### Set Up IAM User in AWS Account - Multi-Dev Setup
 ``````
-We created a 'devs' group w/ full admin access for each user in the group.
+We created a 'devs' group w/ full admin access for each IAM user in the group.
-If you are working
 ``````
 1. log in as root user to [AWS console](https://aws.amazon.com/console/)
 2. go to IAM (Identity and Access Management)   - *not* IAM Identity Center